saucelabs/sauce-docs/docs/orchestrate/best-practices.md

 RUN mvn clean test; exit 0
 ```

-To realize the performance gain from doing this, in your `entrypoint` command configuration in saucectl make sure to run maven in offline mode.
+To realize the performance gain from doing this, in your `entrypoint` command configuration in saucectl make sure to run Maven in offline mode.

 ```yaml
   entrypoint: mvn test -o